Italian meal structure: Breakfast (colazione)

-If breakfast is consumed at a café, espresso coffee predominates, together with cappuccino or latte macchiato, accompanied by the classic cornetto, bombolone, or other pastry; however, the choice of breakfast desserts is varied, some of which are often present only in certain regions or cities.
+If breakfast is consumed at a café, espresso coffee predominates, together with cappuccino or latte macchiato, accompanied by a cornetto, bombolone, or other pastry; however, the choice of breakfast desserts is varied, some of which are often present only in certain regions or cities.
 In recent decades, other types of coffee drinks have also spread, such as mocaccino and marocchino.

-Much less frequent, but not completely unusual, is the savory breakfast (although much lighter and frugal than other European savory breakfasts), often consisting of focaccia (of different types and depending on the region) or even just toasted homemade bread and seasoned with extra virgin olive oil, tomato, or sliced salami.
+Much less frequent, but not completely unusual, is the savory breakfast (although much lighter and frugal than other European savory breakfasts), often consisting of focaccia (of different types and depending on the region) or even just toasted homemade bread topped with olive oil, tomato or sliced salami.

-However, many Italians only drink coffee for breakfast without the addition of food.
+However, many Italians only drink coffee for breakfast and no food.

-Lunch (Pranzo)
+Lunch (pranzo)

-In Italian culture, lunch (Pranzo) is often considered the most important meal of the day and is, if complete, composed of four courses, namely:
+Lunch (pranzo) is generally considered the most important meal of the day.
+The full version is composed of four courses: